ABEEólica

 • 2009

-Second LER and contracting of operation in Brazil
+Second LER and contracting of operations in Brazil

 • 2010

-In August 2010, the 3rd LER and the Alternative Sources Auction (LFA) were held, where 2GW of wind power were contracted.
-These auctions no longer worked with the exclusively wind model, but instead contemplated several renewable sources competing with each other to negotiate their energy in the auction.
+In August 2010, the 3rd LER and the Alternative Sources Auction (LFA) were held, where 2GW of wind power was contracted.
+These auctions no longer involved an exclusively wind power model, but instead included various renewable sources competing with each other to trade their energy in the auction.

 • 2011

-In 2011 we had three more auctions, the 4th LER, the A-3 and the A-5 where the wind power source had great prominence when negotiating a total of 2.9GW.
+Three more auctions were held in 2011: the 4th LER, the A-3 and the A-5, where wind power was a major player, trading a total of 2.9GW.

 • 2012

-Auction A-5, which contracted energy to start supplying in 2017.
+A-5 Auction, which contracted energy to begin supply in 2017.
 In this auction, 281.9MW were contracted.

 • 2013